-Some cheered when Giles went after Angelus and company singlehandedly.
+- Some cheered when Giles went after Angelus and company singlehandedly.
 With a flaming baseball bat.
-Remember that at this point, the Big Bad is a two hundred year old vampire who even the Master and the (literally invincible) Mayor were afraid of.
-And considering that Giles has no super powers, spends his days in a library and has pretty much been the Useless Mentor up until his girlfriend dies, that's saying a lot about his badass level.
+Remember that at this point, the Big Bad is a two hundred-year-old vampire who was the scourge of Europe, famed for his exceptional cruelty.
+And considering that Giles has no superpowers, spends his days in a library and has pretty much been the Useless Mentor up until his girlfriend dies, that's saying a lot about his badass level.
 The Badass Scale officially exploded at this point, even if Angelus recovers a minute later.

 Spike: Er...
 You hit me with an axe one time.
 Remember, er, "get the hell away from my daughter"?